-Bars & History in Restaurants in Reno
+Bars & History for Reno Restaurants

 The Reno bar scene is often an entity unto itself since, in Nevada, you're allowed to serve only alcohol without food.
 That opens the door for some really fun spots with the focus ranging from super hip bars to laid-back joints, and from high-class craft cocktails to more beers than you can sample in a year's time.
-Of course, many of the restaurants in Reno also have active bars within them.
+Of course, many of the Reno restaurants also have active bars within them.

 The restaurants in Sparks, NV, and Reno also reflect the history of the region.
 Many of the dining establishments are reminders of the contributions made by immigrants of all nationalities to the development of Northern Nevada, while seafood options reveal our links to the nearby San Francisco Bay Area.
 Steakhouses are a tribute to the cattle industry of the Old West, and if you pay close attention to the menus of the Reno restaurants, you’ll notice the influence of the area's dairy farms.